-We are a sisterhood that we never imagined being a part of and never wanted to be in.
-Yet, we are a sisterhood united in caring for our children and helping them meet their highest potential.
+We are a sisterhood that we never imagined being a part of and never wanted to be in this group.
+We are a sisterhood united in caring for our children and helping them meet their highest potential.
 Most of us are stuck at home, unable to hang out due to the demands of our children’s needs.
 Our relationships are forged in online support groups, through non-profit organizations, and via online blogs and articles.
 We stand united that our kids deserve the best resources, services and care.
-Yet, many of us are stuck in a broken system where insurance dictates what our children will receive.
+Many of us are stuck in a broken system where insurance dictates what our children will receive.
 We hope for the best but don’t know what the future holds in a world that wasn’t built for our kids.

 Sometimes we pass one another as we rush from appointment to appointment.
-We chat in the waiting room of therapy, and discuss the newest techniques, education or options to help our kids.
-We see one another in the hospital and clinic waiting rooms, and sometimes chat about our child’s diagnosis.
-But all we really think is when we see each other are “these are my people.”
+We chat in the waiting room of therapy and discuss the newest techniques, education or options to help our kids.
+We see one another in the hospital and clinic waiting rooms and sometimes chat about our child’s diagnosis.
+But all we think is when we see each other are “these are my people.”
 We are the group that GET IT, and we live in a world that doesn’t seem to understand it.
-Why would anyone have to GET this world if they didn’t live it.
-These sacred moments become warm spots in our hearts because we know there is someone else out there living what we live each and every day.
+Why would anyone have to GET this world if they didn’t live it?
+These sacred moments become warm spots in our hearts because we know there is someone else out there living what we live every day.

-When new mom’s enter our world, most of us stand united in trying to offer support in any way we can.
+When new moms enter our world, most of us stand united in trying to offer support in any way we can.
 We know this world will chew you up if you don’t have a good guide along the journey.
 Mom’s with older children mentor those of us that are new.
-We learn from them, and learn what has worked and hasn’t worked for them.
+We learn from them and learn what has worked and hasn’t worked for them.
 When we see another mom struggling with choices, we offer our experience about how this has improved our child’s life.
 Most of us have been through dangerous surgeries, expensive testing and have enough medical equipment in our homes to open a small hospital.
-It is a community that simply wants the best for our children and above all else – we want our children to live.
+It is a community that only wants the best for our children and above all else – we want our kids to live.